-Q. Now you have said that there are other aspects of Hebrew culture which the New Covenant Church seeks to imitate.
+Q. Now you have said that there are other aspects of Hebrew culture which NCAY seeks to imitate.
 What might those be?
 Would marriages we arranged, for example?

-A. Marriages are not decided by parents but parents have the right to give advice and children are expected to respect that advice.
+A. Marriages are not decided by parents but parents have the right to give advice and children are expected give serious consideration to that advice.
 Young adults are, however, expected to make the final decision themselves.

 We do not believe in traditional courting either.
 This I have explained in detail elsewhere.
-We do not believe in "going steady" until there is proper spiritual development.
+We do not believe in 'going steady' until there is proper spiritual development.
 As you know, we have three stages in marriage -- dedication, betrothal, and full marriage.
-We will not marry couples who are not active disciples in the Gospel and who do not truly know each other.
+We will not marry couples who are not active talmidim (disciples) in the Besorah (Gospel) and who do not truly know each other.
 I am, of course, talking about Holy Order practices.
-In a Christian community such as the Order is, everyone knows each other pretty well since all work together cooperatively.
+In a Christian/Messianic community such as the Order is, everyone knows each other pretty well since all work together cooperatively.
 This is of enormous help in ensuring that the right marriage partners are selected.

 Q. If young people refuse to follow the Order's pattern, are they forbidden to marry?

 A. Absolutely not!
 The Bible expressly forbids anyone to forbid marriage!
-They are free to marry who ever they want and whenever they want.
-If the Holy Order does not approve a marriage then they are free to marry in the outer NPKF.
-If their morality is lacking the NPKF pastor can refuse to marry them too, in which case they are free to be married in another church or in a civil setting.
+They are free to marry who ever they want and whenever they want, so long as they are of age.
+If the Holy Order does not approve a marriage then they are free to marry in the outer assembly.
+If their morality is lacking the NCAY pastor can refuse to marry them too, in which case they are free to be married in another church, assembly or in a civil setting.

-Q. Would those who marry outside the Order or the NPKF be shunned by the members?
+Q. Would those who marry outside the Order or NCAY be shunned by the members?

-A. They would not be entitled to be members of the Order but would be received by the NPKFs.
-Since members of the Order are also members of the NPKF it follows that as human beings the couples would be received in love.
+A. They would not be entitled to be members of the Order but would be received by the local assemblies if they wished to attend.
+Since members of the Order are also members of NCAY it follows that as human beings the couples would be received in ahavah (love).
 We don't turn our backs on people just because they don't follow our ways!
-Every soul is precious, every soul is of great worth in the sight of God, no matter what their decisions.
+Every soul is precious, every soul is of great worth in the sight of Elohim (God), no matter what their decisions.

 Every society has rules, however, religious or secular, and those who don't obey the rules obviously can't enjoy all the privileges of those who do.
 That's a fact of life everywhere.

-Q. So such a couple would be treated like a couple who were already married joining the Church?
+Q. So such a couple would be treated like a couple who were already married joining NCAY?

 A. Exactly.
-We have people coming to NPKF who have very difficult marriages indeed.
+We have people coming to NCAY who have very difficult marriages indeed.
 We minister to them.
-Similarly, someone refusing the follow the Order's marriage pattern who married, say, in a Baptist Church, but who continued to come to NPKF meetings would be received with open arms.
-Marriage is a binding decision recognised by God.
+Similarly, someone refusing the follow the Order's marriage pattern who married, say, in a Baptist Church, but who continued to come to NCAY meetings would be received with open arms.
+Marriage is a binding decision recognised by Elohim (God).
 We accept all marriages.

 A. No, of course not.
-There's no such thing in God's eyes and neither in ours.
+There's no such thing in Elohim's (God's) eyes and neither in ours.